 Lodging at Tarpon Cay Lodge

-Guests fishing with Tarpon Cay stay at the San Felipe Hotel de Jesus, which has been taken over as the Lodge.
+New for 2021, guests fishing with Tarpon Cay Lodge will be staying in a new more modern and comfortable hotel in Rio Lagartos (about 5 miles to the east of San Felipe).
 There is plenty of space in the hotel as the lodge does not like to accept more than 6 anglers at a time.
 Most anglers choose to share rooms with a fishing partner at the double occupancy rate, but single rooms are available for only $60 more per night, still fishing double occupancy in the boat.

 All meals are prepared at the Hotel/Lodge by a professional chef and an excellent menu with many traditional Mexican dishes for lunch and dinner.
 Breakfast is made to order from the standard options.
 The Huevos Rancheros are excellent, even at 5am!
 You will need the energy!